alanng10/class-lang/Docue/Article/Word/a.md

 Word "phore" has meaning that is thread sync.

-Word "square" has meaning that is cube.
+Word "right" has meaning that is cube.

 Word "enter" has meaning that is inn finish.